The Case Officer

 will:

-• Ensure that all stages of the development management process are completed within the stated timescales.
-Only in exceptional circumstances[1] will Extensions of Time be sought.
+- Ensure that all stages of the development management process are completed within the stated timescales.
+In exceptional circumstances[1] to seek Extensions of Time.

-• If an application is to be refused under delegated powers, to notify the agent/applicant giving them the reasons why it is not acceptable offering them the opportunity to withdraw the application within 24 hours explaining that no minor changes can overcome the reasons for refusal[4].
+- Other than retrospective/part retrospective or any prior approvals/notification (56 day or 28 day) if a planning application is to be refused under delegated powers to notify the agent/applicant giving them the reasons why it is not acceptable offering them the opportunity to withdraw the application within 24 hours explaining that no minor changes can overcome the reasons for refusal[4].
 If the case officer has not heard back within this period or the agent/applicant refuses to withdraw the application, the application shall progress to the issuing of a decision (refusal).
+This is not an opportunity for the agent/applicant to submit unsolicited amended plans in a hope this will address the reasons for refusal set out by the case officer in the above notification.

 [1] Exceptional circumstances when an application requires a legal agreement or waiting for a critical response from a consultee or any bespoke circumstance as so agreed with the Team Leader or Deputy Team Leader